Over the past year, we have seen how a change in society’s behaviour can directly impact the climate.

 In order to help our younger generation, we need to rebuild our society in a way that leaves them financially stable in a liveable world not plagued by frequent climate disasters.

 We know that the whole world needs to stick to the carbon budget, meaning governments need to set specific targets for their country, which many have already done.

 Beyond this, we need companies to empower consumers with the tools needed to make informed decisions about what they purchase and where they invest their money.
 We need more transparency and consistency from and between brands so consumers can consciously opt for greener choices.

 Beyond the Consumer: Putting Pressure on Governments for Institutional Change

-As consumers we can do our part by spending our money wisely and making greener choices to live an eco-friendlier lifestyle.
-Yet, there is only so much the individual consumer can do.
+As consumers, we can spend our money wisely and make eco-friendlier lifestyle choices.
+However, there is only so much an individual can do.
 We need help from our government.
 We need a clear route out of the pandemic which invests money in rebuilding a greener economy.

-Whilst these are policies which need to be put in place by our government, we as consumers can continually put pressure on our government by writing to MPs and signing petitions such as this one, which is taking the government to court to pull the plug on public payments for big polluters.
+Our communities can put pressure on government by writing to MPs and signing petitions such as this one, taking the government to court over public payments to big polluters.